isomerpages/sp-5gacademy/resources/articles/_posts/2021-08-17-post-future-work-what-jobs-will-we-see-by-2025.md

 permalink: /resources/articles/futurework
 layout: post
 ---
-SINGAPORE - Tech skills, the human touch and data analysis will drive the jobs of the future.
+THE STRAITS TIMES - Tech skills, the human touch and data analysis will drive the jobs of the future.

 Those are the sentiments of major employers and recruitment firms The Straits Times spoke to.